iAvicenna/PyReports/README.md

 # PyReports
-PyReports is a python package that allows typing up pdf reports easily and quickly.
+PyReports is a python library that allows typing up pdf reports easily and quickly.
 It is done via a context managing.
 A simple example is

 ```